junxit/us-congress-code/title-06/chapter-1/sec-665k.md

 ## Notes

+1 See References in Text note below.

-1 So in original.
+2 So in original.
 Probably should be “representatives”.

 ### Editorial Notes